-- NHS Hardship grant - Medical and Dental students
+- NHS Hardship grant (For Medical and Dental students.)

-- Junius S Morgan Benevolent Fund - for 3rd year nursing students working in the NHS
+- Junius S Morgan Benevolent Fund (For third year nursing students working in the NHS.)

-- The Nurses Memorial to King Edward vii in Scotland - educational bursaries available
+- The Nurses Memorial to King Edward VII in Scotland (Educational bursaries are available.)

 - The Queen's Nursing Institute Scotland

-- RCN Foundation - supporting nursing, improving care
+- RCN Foundation (Supporting nursing and improving care.)

 Scottish Social Services Council-funding for MSc Social Work